udaykabe/vagrant-dl/README.md

 Install Cygwin 64 for running vagrant commands, and working with Ruby as necessary.

 	Ruby on Cygwin 64: ruby 2.6.4p104 (2019-08-28 revision 67798) [x86_64-cygwin]

+# Running Vagrant on Intel MacOS (1/15/2023)

+As of this edit, the Vagrantfile runs correctly with the following versions of MacOS, Virtualbox, and Vagrant:

+	MacOS Catalina 10.15.7
+	Virtualbox version 6.1.30 r148432 (Qt5.6.3)
+	Vagrant version 2.3.4
+	Docker version 20.10.22, build 3a2c30b
+	Docker Compose version v2.15.1

 ## Re-installing Vagrant